New Ski and Snowboard Gear is in. Shop REI

 Rocky Mountain National Park

-If you’re visiting from May 24 through October 20, you’ll need a timed entry reservation to Rocky Mountain National Park in Colorado (other dates don’t require reservations).
+If you’re visiting from May 23 – October 19, you’ll need a timed entry reservation to Rocky Mountain National Park in Colorado (other dates don’t require reservations).
 There will be two different permits available: One for the Bear Lake Road Corridor, which includes the entire corridor, as well as access to the rest of the park (good from 5 am to 6 pm) and another for the rest of the park, not including access to the Bear Lake Road Corridor (this one is good from 9 am to 2 pm).
 Timed entry permits will allow park visitors to enter Rocky Mountain National Park within a two-hour window with no set time for departure.

 Reservations open up in rounds starting May 1 for the following month and then reservations will open again every month through the summer on the 1st for the following month and any remaining permits for that month.
 Some reservations will be held and made available on the day prior to a visit, but these often sell out in minutes.
 All reservations are timed entires, which means you must enter during the two-hour window you registered for.